globaltcad/swing-tree/docs/markdown/Functional-MVVM.md

 ## A simple MVI/MVL example ##

-Let's say we have a simple calculator UI with two input fields, an operator selector and a result label.
+Let's say we have a simple calculator UI with two input fields, an operator selector and a result label. <br>
 The full view model code for this example is fairly straight forward: